saleor/saleor-docs/website/versioned_docs/version-2.10/dashboard/catalog/products.md

 To explain the difference, we will use a bookstore example.
 Let's imagine you are an owner and one of your products is a book titled "Introduction to Saleor".

-The book is available in hard and soft cover, so there would be _2 product variants_.
+The book is available in hard and softcover, so there would be _2 product variants_.

 To simplify this for the example purposes, let's assume that the _type of cover_ is the only attribute creating separate _variants_ in your store.
-You would then use _product type_ called “Book”, enable variants and use the “Cover type” as your _variant attribute_.
+You would then use _product type_ called “Book”, enable variants, and use the “Cover type” as your _variant attribute_.

 #### Product attributes

 Attributes are shared among all product variants.
-For example, consider the publisher: all book variants are published by same company (the publisher is an attribute in this case).
+For example, consider the publisher: all book variants are published by the same company (the publisher is an attribute in this case).
-Or being back to the hard/ soft cover books: the attribute here is a _Cover Type_ and it is common to its variants.
+Or being back to the hard-/softcover books: the attribute here is a _Cover Type_ and it is common to its variants.

 #### Variant attributes